EverSeenTOTOTO/browser-app-boilerplate/README.md

 yarn
 ```

+> Note: You may install `commitizen` globally for `git cz`:`npm i -g commitizen`, or you can use`npx cz`.

-> Check `react-vite-ssr` for a react similar version.
+> Checkout branch `react-vite-ssr` for a react similar version.
 A real project use this boilerplate can be found [here](https://github.com/EverSeenTOTOTO/pen-middleware).

 ## Usage